UnrealKaraulov/bspguy/README.md

 - Hull deletion + redirection + creation
   - clipnode generation is similar to `-cliptype legacy` in the CSG compiler (the _worst_ method)
 - Basic face editing

-Added new features in this fork:
+# also
 - Texture Rotation
 - Face Editor Update(better texture support, verts manual editor, etc, but without texture browser)
-- Export obj, wad, ent, bsp(like "valve hammer prefabs", model with working collision, can be used in any entity instead of MDL models)
+- Export obj, wad, ent, bsp/bspmodel, hlrad files.
 - Import wad, ent, bsp(in two modes)
-- Render bsp and mdl models(MDL with no rendermodes/lightings support)
+- Render .BSP and .MDL models.
 - Full support for "angle" and "angles" keyvalue.
 - Render ents and models using these keyvalues.
-- Full featured LightMap Editor.
+- Full featured **LightMap Editor**.
 - Updated Entity Report, added search by any parameters and sorting by fgd flags.
-- Added "undo/redo" for any manipulation.
+- Added "undo/redo" support for many manipulations.
 (Move ents/origin, etc)
 - Added move model(as option for transforming, like move origin)
 - Added CRC-Spoofing(now possible to replace original map and play it on any servers)
-- Updated controls logic(now can't using hotkeys and manipulation, if any input/window is active)
+- Updated controls logic(now can't using hotkeys and manipulation, if any input/window is active) ...
-- Replaced and edited many functions(using static analysis proposals, compiler warnings) ...

 ![image](https://user-images.githubusercontent.com/12087544/88471604-1768ac80-cec0-11ea-9ce5-13095e843ce7.png)